waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Gameplay & World Rules
 - **Poison Damage:** Poisoned Pokémon in the party lose 1 HP every four steps taken outside of battle.
 - **Fainted Pokémon can use HMs:** Confirmed that a fainted Pokémon can be selected to use a field move like Strength.
-- **Follower Pokémon Mechanics:** When moving onto a tile occupied by Pikachu, the player and Pikachu appear to swap positions.
+- **Pikachu Interaction:** When moving onto a tile occupied by Pikachu, the player and Pikachu appear to swap positions.
 The first button press turns to face, the second moves.
 - **Dig Field Move:** Can be used to escape caves, acting as an Escape Rope.
 This is a key anti-softlock mechanic.
 - **Surf Mechanic:** To use Surf from a land tile, the player must be standing on a tile adjacent to the water AND be facing the water tile.

 # II.
 Battle Intelligence
-## A. Type Effectiveness Chart (OBSERVATION-ONLY)
+## A. Type Effectiveness Chart (Verified In-Game)
 - **Super Effective (2x damage):**
   - Electric > Flying, Water
   - Water > Rock/Ground, Fire